geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex4_Microsoft_Teams.md

 		- Allow immersive reader for viewing messages: **On**

-4. Select **Save.** Note the message that displays indicating it can take 2 to 24 hours for the changes to take effect.
+5. Select **Save.** Note the message that displays indicating it can take a couple of hours for the changes to take effect.
 This message does not automatically disappear, so close this message by selecting the **X** that appears at the right-side of the message; otherwise, the message will remain at the top of your screen even as you navigate to other pages.

-5. Leave all tabs open in your browser and proceed to the next task.
+6. Leave all tabs open in your browser and proceed to the next task.

 ### Task 9 – Manage Teams Settings

 Microsoft Teams includes a variety of global settings that control performance within Teams.
 As part of her Microsoft Teams pilot project, Holly Dickson will configure a number of these settings as determined by Adatum’s project team.

+1. On LON-DC1, you should still be logged in as the Adatum Administrator, and you should still be logged into Microsoft 365 in your Edge browser as Holly Dickson.

-1. On the left-hand navigation pane in the **Teams admin center**, under the **Org-wide settings** group, select **Teams settings.**
+2. In your Edge browser, in the **Microsoft Teams admin center**, under **Org-wide settings** in the left-hand navigation pane select **Teams settings.**

-2. In the **Teams settings** window, select the following values for each setting:
+3. In the **Teams settings** window, select the following values for each setting:

 	- Notifications and feeds